 As of January 1st, per the Colorado Equal Pay for Equal Work Act, all AARs (Title Change/Expansion of Duties and Direct Hires) must be posted on the internal job board for one day (24 hours) once approved.
 And any applications meeting the minimum qualifications must be reviewed and considered.

 Alternative Appointment Requests (AARs) are significant deviations from what Colorado State University has identified as the most appropriate mechanism, a full search, to hire faculty and administrative professional employees and will be approved only under extraordinary circumstances.
-Examples of possible AARs include direct hires, reappointments, and title or status changes.
+Examples of possible AARs include direct hires, reappointments, or title, duties, or status changes significant enough to result in a ‘new’ position for a current employee.
 Requests for AARs must be approved by the Provost or appropriate Vice President and the Office of Equal Opportunity (OEO).
 OEO is available as a resource to units should they have any questions or wish for a review of positions that the unit believes may not require a full search.

-The graph below indicates when an AAR must be submitted through the Talent Management System (TMS).
+The table below indicates when an AAR must be submitted through the Talent Management System (TMS).

 Factors to consider when submitting an AAR: